ceo-of-insecurity/txmn-chara-maker/README.md

 ## Future updates

+- Recolor spritesheet directly in js
 - Blazin' hot style for the editor
-- More assets
-- Recolor spritesheet directly in js
+- Seperate body from head for more flexibility
+- Second choice for body -> this will have impact on the clothing, so additional work is needed
+- With all that stuff from before we have lots of freedom: Finally add more assets
+- Display credits at the bottom of the page along with the spritesheet, so it can be copied into the project easily